Hank-HXQ/Crosswind-loads-estimator-for-tall-buildings/README.md

 1. for_redistribution folder: contains the files used to install the application and MATLAB Runtime.
 2. for_redistribution_files_only folder: contains the files needed for redistribution of the application.
 These files can be distributed to the computers of users who have MATLAB Runtime.

-# About the input variables in the user interface
+# About the input variables
 B\D\H are the building width\depth\height, respectively.

 f0\ζ\ρ are the fundamental frequency\damping ratio\bulk density.